Falkgaard/DV1478/doc/diary_week_18.md

 # Thursday

 Still reviewing the material.
-Done with maybe four.
+Done with maybe six or so now.
 Going to aim for around ten by the end of the day (or around fifteen by tomorrow afernoon).

 # Friday